source-foundry/Hack/README.md

 pre, code { font-family: Hack, monospace; }
 ```

-See the [WEBFONT_USAGE.md](docs/WEBFONT_USAGE.md) documentation for additional details and instructions on web font use.
+See the [WEBFONT_USAGE.md](docs/WEBFONT_USAGE.md) documentation for additional details, including instructions on how to download, host, and serve the web fonts on your own web server.

 ## Additional tools for Hack font customization